a-morales/kwm/README.md

 return the expected value to *Kwm*.
 In addition to this, a lot of Mac Applications will start at the position they were in previously, and will appear on the wrong monitor.
 This will most likely crash *Kwm* as of now.

-Spaces will eventually get their own padding and gap settings.

 *Kwm* requires access to osx accessibility.
 Creating a certificate and codesigning the binary works as well.

 Tested on Osx El Capitan (10.11.1).